ngxs/store/docs/advanced/meta-reducer.md

 export class AppModule {}
 ```

-now when we dispatch the logout action it will use our new
+Now when we dispatch the logout action it will use our new
 plugin and erase the state.